Professionalism in the speech of people of different professions

 3. Akhmanova O.S.
 Dictionary of linguistic terms. – 2nd ed., erased. – M.: URSS: Editorial URSS, 2010. – 571 p.

 4. Barannikova L.I., Massina S.A.
 Types of special vocabulary and their extralinguistic features // Language and Society.
-Issue.
-9. - Saratov: Publishing House of Saratov University, 1993. - P. 3–15.
+Vol. 9. – Saratov: Saratov University Publishing House, 1993. – P. 3–15.

 9. Kazarina S.G.
-Typological characteristics of industry terminology. - Krasnodar: Publishing House of KubGMA, 1998. - 272 p.
+Typological characteristics of industry terminology. – Krasnodar: KubSMA Publishing House, 1998. – 272 p.

 10. Komarova Z.I.
-Semantic structure of a special word and its lexicographic description. - Sverdlovsk: Ural Publishing House. un-ta, 1991. -155 p.
+Semantic structure of a special word and its lexicographic description. – Sverdlovsk: Ural Publishing House.
+Univ., 1991. –155 p.

 12. Leichik V.M.
 Terminology: subject, methods, structure. – M.: Publishing house LKI, 2007. – 256 p.

 13. Lotte D.S.
-Fundamentals of construction of scientific and technical terminology.
-Questions of theory and methodology. - M .: Publishing house of the Academy of Sciences of the USSR, 196I. – 158 p.
+Fundamentals of constructing scientific and technical terminology.
+Questions of theory and methodology. – M.: Publishing House of the USSR Academy of Sciences, 196I. – 158 p.

 14. Massina S.A.
-Professionalization of terms in sublanguages different types: (on the problem of functional stratification of languages): Abstract of the thesis. ... candidate of philological sciences: 10.02.19 / Saratov. state un-t im.
-N.G.
-Chernyshevsky. - Saratov, 1991. - 14 p.
+Professionalization of terms in sublanguages different types: (on the problem of functional stratification of languages): abstract of thesis. ... candidate of philological sciences: 02.10.19 / Saratov. state University named after N.G.
+Chernyshevsky. – Saratov, 1991. – 14 p.

-Each profession has its own specifics, not only in the field of activity, but also in vocabulary.
+Each profession has its own specifics not only in the field of activity, but also in vocabulary.
 Terms, names of tools, work actions - all this has its own definitions, understandable only to specialists.
-Progress is sweeping the planet, and with the development of science, more and more new words appear.
-For example, it is worth noting that today there are almost 60 thousand items in the field of electronics, and in the well-known Ozhegov dictionary there are 3 thousand fewer of them.
-It cannot be called otherwise than a terminological explosion.
+Progress sweeps across the planet, and with the development of science, more and more new words appear.
+For example, it is worth noting that today there are almost 60 thousand items in the field of electronics, and in Ozhegov’s well-known dictionary there are 3 thousand fewer of them.
+There is no other way to describe this than a terminological explosion.

-Special vocabulary penetrates into literary language, which is completely inevitable, since highly specialized words may well become common objective reasons.
-This includes the popularization of scientific knowledge, and raising the level of people's culture, and access to modern communication technologies.
-For example, today everyone knows what apogee and perigee are, you will not surprise anyone with the expression "soft landing" or the science of selenology.
+Special vocabulary penetrates into literary language, which is completely inevitable, since highly specialized words may well become commonly used objective reasons.
+This includes the popularization of scientific knowledge, increasing the level of people’s culture, and accessibility to modern communication technologies.
+For example, today everyone knows what apogee and perigee are; no one will be surprised by the expression “soft landing” or the science of selenology.

-The literary language and professional vocabulary have a common word-formation basis, so the reverse cycle can also occur: already famous concept receives a new value that has a narrow specialization.
+Literary language and professional vocabulary have a common word-formation basis, so a reverse cycle can also occur: famous concept receives a new meaning that has a narrow specialization.

-Communication of specialists, all kinds scientific work, reports and production reports contain examples of professionalisms that have their own classification.
+Communication between specialists, all kinds scientific works, reports and production reports contain examples of professionalisms that have their own classification.

 special vocabulary

-First of all, it is a term (from Latin - "border").
-This is the name of a word or phrase (in other words, a linguistic sign), which correlates with special concept.
-It is the terms that are included in the vast majority of neologisms that appear in recent times.
-An example would be professionalism in medicine.
+First of all, this is a term (from Latin - “border”).
+This is the name of a word or phrase (in other words, a linguistic sign) that correlates with special concept.
+It is these terms that are included in the vast majority of neologisms appearing in Lately.
+An example is professionalism in medicine.

-Terminological system: its components are, in fact, all the same linguistic signs, but have already evolved from functioning as disparate (single) definitions to uniting into an integral scientific theory.
+Terminological system: its components are, in fact, all the same linguistic signs, but have already undergone evolution from functioning as disparate (single) definitions to being combined into a holistic scientific theory.

 The most democratic concept of special vocabulary is professionalism.
-They are especially widespread in the fact that most of them are unofficial synonyms for scientific concepts.
-Examples of professionalism can be found in explanatory dictionaries, in newspapers and magazines, and in literary works, they often perform a figurative and expressive function in these texts.
+They are especially widespread since most of them are unofficial synonyms of scientific concepts.
+Examples of professionalism can be found in explanatory dictionaries, and in newspapers and magazines, and in literary works, they often perform a figurative and expressive function in these texts.

 Occurrence classification